liferay/liferay-docs/discover/portal/articles-dxp/160-targeting-content-to-your-audience/04-defining-metics.markdown

 The metrics you apply to a report can be tracked in several different ways.
 For instance, if you added the *YouTube Videos* metric to your report, you have several different event types to track.
-Some adminstrators may be interested in how many users played the video, while others are only interested in those that finished the video.
+Some administrators may be interested in how many users played the video, while others are only interested in those that finished the video.
 You can track these events with the *Event type* field.
 You even have the option to track *all* events, if your interested in all the